mindspore-ai/docs/docs/mindsponge/docs/source_en/cybertron.md

 ## Install

-Please refer to [MindSPONGE Installation Tutorial](https://www.mindspore.cn/mindsponge/docs/en/master/intro.html#installation).
-Ensure that the pre dependency installation is complete.
+Please refer to [MindSPONGE Installation Tutorial](https://www.mindspore.cn/mindsponge/docs/en/master/index.html#installation)，Ensure that the pre dependency installation is complete.

 Cybertron installation can be compiled and installed using source code.